Ivan Bogachev

 Practical observations

-I put an accent on this in the book, but it seems to be important to clarify a couple of moments, related to the practical observations.
+I put an accent on this in the book, but it seems to be important to clarify a couple of moments, related to practical observations.
 Just to make sure that we don't have any room for misinterpretations.

 Also, results do not define approaches.
-If we give a relatively complex task with some degree of freedom, like having a lunch for example, to several individuals, then we will see the different approaches.
+If we give a relatively complex task with some degree of freedom, like having a lunch for example, to several individuals, then we will see different approaches.

 Somebody gets ten burgers, two bottles of soda on top, and then lies on a sofa, too tired to do anything else.
 Somebody gets an egg, espresso, and calls it a day.
 Somebody creates all sorts of rules.
 I sit here.
 You sit there.
 Knife on the right side.
 Fork on the left.
 Some speech is required.
 Somebody gets a pig's head, puts an apple in its mouth, adds leaves and flowers, creating a piece of art and telling a story in the process.
 At the end, some food will be eaten in all scenarios.
-The results will be practically the same, but the approaches are completely different and correspond to the different patterns of behavior.
+Results will be practically the same, but approaches are completely different and correspond to different patterns of behavior.

-In this context, it should be obvious that the profession does not define the behavior.
+In this context, it should be obvious that profession does not define the behavior.
 Although some patterns would be more practical in some circumstances.